 The Travelling Fellowship was reviewed in 2021 in light of the global pandemic, needs of the AAAPC members and our aim to foster collaborations and partnerships.

 Travelling Fellowships are offered in years where the Executive deem that sufficient funds are available to support the award.
 The Fellowship will be reviewed annually to ensure it is best meeting the needs of our AAAPC members.
 The following are guidelines applicable to the AAAPC Travelling Fellowship 2021 only.

 The Travelling Fellowship is available for any activity that meets the aims of the program.
 This could include activities associated with carrying out research, teaching, professional development and impact.

 Applications are welcome for amounts up to $2000.
 Fellowships must be used in the year specified in the application process.
 A total fellowship pool of $6000 is available.

-One fellowship of up to $1000 will be specifically allocated to a First Nations applicant (eligible application dependent).
+One fellowship of up to $2000 will be allocated to a First Nations applicant (eligible application dependent).

 Sajal Saha, 2021 recipient